 Eissler, Rebecca, Annelise Russell, and Bryan D. Jones.
 2014.
 “New Avenues for the Study of Agenda-Setting.”
 The Policy Studies Journal 42 (S1): S71-S86.

 Eissler, Rebecca and Bryan D. Jones.
-Forthcoming.
-“The United States Policy Agendas Project.”
-Comparative Agendas Project Data Book.
-Oxford University Press.
+2019.
+“The United States Policy Agendas Project” in Comparative Policy Agendas: Theory, Tools, Data.
+Ed.
+Frank R. Baumgartner, Christian Breunig, and Emiliano Grossman.
+London: Oxford University Press.

 Eissler, Rebecca, Peter B. Mortensen, and Annelise Russell.
 “Local government agenda setting.”
 Handbook of Public Policy Agenda Setting (2016): 297.